CiCiUi/django-db-logger/README.rst

 3. Replace ``DJANGO_DB_LOGGER_ADMIN_LIST_PER_PAGE`` in ``admin.py`` with an integer
 4. Replace ``DJANGO_DB_LOGGER_ENABLE_FORMATTER`` in `db_log_handler.py` with ``True`` or ``False``.
 Remove ``MSG_STYLE_SIMPLE``, it was not used.
 5. Replace logger class ``django_db_logger.db_log_handler.DatabaseLogHandler`` in your Settings with the new logger class
-6. Customize the looger to meet your needs. :beer:
+6. Customize the logger to meet your needs. :beer: